How to Start a WordPress Blog (Step by Step Guide)

-My second favorite social medial plugin is Social Warfare, a popular lightweight social media sharing plugin that adds lightning-fast social share buttons to your WordPress blog or website.
+My favorite social media sharing plugin is Social Warfare, a popular lightweight plugin that adds lightning-fast social share buttons to your WordPress blog or website.
 The paid version is very affordable and comes with a few more options.

 - W3 Total Cache:

-One of the best plugins to help improve your website performance is W3 Total Cache.
-When your site grows bigger it becomes essential to have a critical look at the performance of your website, as a slow website will push visitors away.
-W3 Total Cache has a bit of a learning curve but it works really well.
+Your new WordPress blog needs a plugin to improve site-speed.
+One of the better plugins to help improve your website performance is W3 Total Cache.
+It has a bit of a learning curve but it works really well.

 - Contact Form 7:

-Your website needs a contact form like Blog Pioneer does.
+This one is optional but it’s good to have a contact form on your WordPress blog.
 Contact Form 7 is a plugin that helps you configure simple web forms and integrate them into your pages and posts.

 STEP 6: BRAND YOUR BLOG

 Just like choosing a blog name is important, creating a good logo and color scheme for your blog is also a crucial step in the process.
 You want your logo and the colors on your blog to be recognisable.
 You want it to represent your brand in a positive way.